And greetings once again, ladies and gentlemen, great to have you here.

 They demand the spending because they know that leads to their goodies.

-But if our Social Security is going down the drain, then so should federal employee pensions.
+But if our social security is going down the drain, then so should federal employee pensions.

 Isn't Social Security out there on the brink of going over to Cliff itself and Medicare, Medicaid, all these entitlements?

-And we're hearing the Democrats, nope, nope, nope, not going to talk about that.
+Nope, nope, nope, not going to talk about that.

-So Well, not talking about it puts it all at risk down the road.
+Well, not talking about it puts it all at risk down the road.

 You want to go after rich people?